Language has changed over the centuries, and it is often difficult to speak like - and think like - our 17th century ancestors.

 Most primary source databases will have "thematic" filters to get you started.
 Before keyword searching, start there.
 See what curated documents come up.
 From those documents, see what terminology is being used by contemporaries.
 Note, as an example, Colonial America's Thematic Section.

 Begin with basic searches and do not be too complicated.
-If you're interested in women who became pirates, try a Sabin search for simply Women AND pirates.
+If you're interested in women who became pirates, try a Sabin search for simply wives AND marriage.
 Example below: